Blackjacx/Me/Sources/Me/Me.docc/Me.md

 # ``Me``

-I'm Stefan and I'm glad you found the way to my personal development hub and portfolio.
+I'm Stefan and glad you found the way to my personal development hub and portfolio.
 I love to create open source software, especially development tools, to help other developers to be more productive.